oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 > constraints from the Unified Modeling Language (UML) with data
 > abstraction based on information theory and structural
 > organization using results from graph theory.

+A JADN information model is a set of type definitions.
+Each field in a compound type may be associated with another model-defined type, and the set of associations between types forms a directed graph.
+Each association is either a container or a reference, and the direction of each edge is toward the contained or referenced type.

+The container edges of an information model must be acyclic in order to ensure that:
+1) every model has one or more roots,
+2) every path from a root to any leaf has finite length, and equivalently
+3) every instance has finite nesting depth.

+There is no restriction on reference edges, so any container cycles in a model can be broken by converting one or more containers to references.

 From UML JADN takes the concept of modeling information/data using Simple Classifiers (see [[UML](#uml)], 10.2 Datatypes) as